Configuring Qt Creator

 The following sections summarize the options that you have and point you to detailed information to help you specify any required settings and to make using Qt Creator a better experience for you.

 Qt Creator is an integrated development environment (IDE) that you can use to develop Qt applications.
 While you can use the Qt Installer to install Qt Creator, the stand-alone Qt Creator installer never installs Qt or any Qt tools, such as qmake.
-To use Qt Creator for Qt development, you also need to have a Qt version and a compiler installed.
+To use Qt Creator for Qt development, you also need to install a Qt version and a compiler.
 If you update the compiler version later, you can register it into Qt Creator.

 To add kits, select Edit > Preferences > Kits > Add.